Genesis P-Orridge: Reception and legacy

 According to New York magazine, P-Orridge became "an icon of the London avant-garde" in 1976.
 Writing for The New Yorker in 2016, the reporter Hermione Hoby described P-Orridge as a "cult figure" considered to be "a treasure of the avant-garde by global art institutions".

 The quote that P-Orridge attributed to their mentor, "I feel your pain, I feel your shame, but you're not to blame", was used as the catchphrase for the Shirley Ghostman psychic clairvoyant character by comedian Marc Wootton.

-P-Orridge's mock-cult of TOPY has been criticized as being a front for abuses of power and developing a cult of personality.
+P-Orridge's mock-cult of TOPY has been criticised by Dan Siepmann as being a front for abuses of power and developing a cult of personality.

 Musician Electrosexual and Syrian German industrial/techno artist Hanin Elias, founding member of Atari Teenage Riot, recorded a cover version of Hot on the Heels of Love with all proceeds from the sales of both the CD and digital versions going to aid Genesis P-Orridge and their battle against leukemia.

 Musician Trent Reznor cites P-Orridge as a major inspiration behind his work.

 In 2022, writer Christophe Becker published an essay discussing P-Orridge's relationship with American writer William S. Burroughs and their influence on his work, Géométrie de la Souffrance, Genesis P-Orridge + William S. Burroughs.